How England manager Gareth Southgate has shown the true value of leadership at Euro 2020 - Local News 8

 Notably he dropped Trent Alexander-Arnold from his squad earlier in the season when his club form dipped, though the Liverpool defender was then recalled, before picking up an injury and ruling him out of Euro 2020.

-It’s why Southgate’s side is now on the edge of making history with only Italy standing in the way of it winning a first major tournament since the World Cup in 1966.
+It’s why Southgate’s side came so close to making history and win a first major tournament since the World Cup in 1966.

 Like Southgate, Italy’s coach Roberto Mancini has also won plaudits in the way he has gone about reinventing the Azzurri.